 My husband signed up for overtime and made it a goal to have “something extra” in every pay period.
 Whether that was a holiday or an overtime shift, he tried to schedule it accordingly so that no paycheck was his base pay.

 I requested extra hours at my job, worked to sell some of our extra stuff we no longer needed and started a blog!

 6 | WE SIGNED UP FOR VA BENEFITS

-I mean, technically this was all B since he is the Veteran.
+I mean, technically this was all my husband since he is the Veteran.
 I know this won’t be an option for a lot of people but it paid a large chunk of our debt off.
 This was one of our major blessings through this process.
-A few years back B filed for VA benefits for some health issues he has related to serving in the Marine Corps.
+A few years back my husband had filed for VA benefits for some health issues he has related to serving in the Marine Corps.

 It was a long process, initially, he was denied then his case sat in appeals for a few years.
 One day a letter showed up in the mail letting him know 1 out of his 3 claims was approved!
 While it’s only a small amount of money each month, when your case is finally approved you get paid retroactively to the date you filed.

 He received a few thousand dollars in back benefits and we were so grateful!
 It was such a huge surprise!
 I truly believe that God kept his claim from being approved until he knew we wouldn’t waste the money.

 If you are a Veteran and you have a service-related disability this website can help you see if you are eligible to file a claim for benefits.
 And we thank you for your service!!